E&O Insurance for Title Abstractors

 What's the Difference between a Title Abstractor, a Title Agent, and an Escrow Officer?

+Title abstractors research the history of transactions impacting the ownership of a property.
 The examination performed by title abstractors determines if a property has a free and clear title or if anyone else has a claim on the property.
+Title abstractors prepare an abstract of title document which summarizes the history of a property.

 Why do Title Abstractors need E&O Insurance?